 Carrie was frustrated.
 Anger played at the edge of her heart.
 Why didn’t God answer her?
-Why didn’t He rescue her in her situation as she begged Him to?
+Why didn’t he rescue her in her situation as she begged him to?

-When we live our lives with prayer on the fringe we are really telling God that we don’t trust Him.
-Often with our lips we declare trust but with our lives we show that we really don’t believe He will see us through.
-Ask yourself the hard questions…
+When we live with prayer on the fringe, we are really telling God that we don’t trust him.
+Often, with our lips we declare trust but with our lives we show that we really don’t believe he will see us through.

-- Do I really trust God to have my best interest at heart?
-Do I really believe He will strengthen me today to walk where I need to walk … even in the dark and the silence?
+- Do I really believe he will strengthen me today to walk where I need to walk … even in the dark and the silence?_

 If you’ve let prayer end up on the fringes of your life, take these steps of TRUST to make prayer central once again.

 T— Thanks Thank God for the things he has done in your past.
 Go back as far as you need to (1 Thessalonians 5:18).

 R— Repent Say you are sorry to God for intentionally allowing things in your heart and your life that disappoint him (Psalm 66:18-19).

 U— Unify Unify broken relationships.
 Whether you have offended someone or have been offended, God tells you to seek restoration.
 If restoration isn’t possible, give God the broken pieces and ask him to uproot any resentment out of your heart.
 Bringing peace to fractured relationships brings blessing (Matthew 5:9).

 S— Share Share the journey.
 When times are tough and trust wears thin, find a friend to pray with you and for you.
 Open up about your struggles (James 5:16).